 Why does the Solana Highlands apartment community need to be revitalized?

-Solana Highlands is nearly 50 years old and was built even before Solana Beach became a city.
-Residents of Solana Beach today need something more functional, attractive and environmentally sustainable to fit their lifestyles and expectations.
-With this project, we also have an opportunity to address shortcomings of the current site like insufficient parking and poor traffic circulation which will benefit its residents and neighbors as well.
+Solana Highlands is nearly 50 years old – even older than the city of Solana Beach!
+Today’s Solana Beach residents need housing that is more functional, attractive, and environmentally sustainable to fit their lifestyles and expectations.
+With this project, we also have an opportunity to address shortcomings of the current site, such as insufficient parking and poor traffic circulation, which will benefit Solana Highlands residents and neighbors as well.

 How many homes are proposed?

-The revitalized Solana Highlands will have 260 apartment homes from its current 198 units.
+The revitalized Solana Highlands will have 260 apartment homes (an increase of 62 homes from its current 198 units).

 What impact will this project have on housing supply in Solana Beach?